 - If you plan on attending the Montana Folk Festival, make your reservations for your campsite or hotel well in advance, and bring plenty of sunscreen as there is little shade in the venue.

-- Montanan cherries are famous in the northwest for their quality, so you’ll want to try some while you’re in town for cherry season.
+- Montanan cherries (Flathead variety, in particular!) are famous in the northwest for their quality, so you’ll want to try some while you’re in town for cherry season.